 My second LAV option, probably worn by an interviewer, a more clued-in wearer, is my H1n or I guess any “H” series depending on space.

-This might be the missing link, the reliable and easily used LAV I have been waiting for to support my already strong on-or-to camera mic range.
+This is the missing link, the reliable and easily used LAV I have been waiting for to support my already strong on-or-to camera mic range.